This blog may contain affiliate links. Read our disclosure policy for more info.

 3. What are the seaplane tours available in Vancouver?

+As one of the best tours in Vancouver, there are lots of options!
 You can either take a Vancouver floatplane tour for fun or as a neat way to get to another destination.
 You can even fly as far as Seattle, Washington in the United States.
 That’s right, Vancouver seaplane tours fly internationally!

 There are tons of different Vancouver seaplane tours you can take, whether you want to fly out of Canada in style or simply see Vancouver from a different perspective.